Facebook parent Meta sees advertising jump, tops Wall Street targets

 LOSSES AND EXPENSES

-Meta's Reality Labs unit, which is responsible for developing metaverse-oriented technology like augmented-reality glasses, reported sales of $276 million, down from $452 million in the same quarter last year.
+Meta's Reality Labs unit, which is responsible for developing metaverse-oriented technology like augmented-reality glasses, reported sales of US$276 million, down from US$452 million in the same quarter last year.

-The unit lost $3.7 billion in the second quarter, putting it on track to have far higher costs than the $5 billion annual target set out in a widely circulated investor note in the fall.
+The unit lost US$3.7 billion in the second quarter, putting it on track to have far higher costs than the US$5 billion annual target set out in a widely circulated investor note in the fall.

-The company said it expected 2023 expenses in the range of $88 billion to $91 billion, compared with its previous forecast of $86 billion to $90 billion, citing "legal-related expenses."
+The company said it expected 2023 expenses in the range of US$88 billion to US$91 billion, compared with its previous forecast of US$86 billion to US$90 billion, citing "legal-related expenses".